aceberg/WatchYourLAN/README.md

 ![Docker Image Size (latest semver)](https://img.shields.io/docker/image-size/aceberg/watchyourlan)
 ![Docker Pulls](https://img.shields.io/docker/pulls/aceberg/watchyourlan)

-Lightweight network IP scanner with web GUI
+Lightweight network IP scanner with web GUI.
+Features:
+- Send notification when new host is found
+- Monitor hosts online/offline history
+- Keep a list of all hosts in the network
+- Send data to `InfluxDB2` to make a `Grafana` dashboard

 > [!WARNING]
 > This is version 2.0.
 Version 1.0 can be found in this brunch: [v1](https://github.com/aceberg/WatchYourLAN/tree/v1)